kartik2797/BTP-AI-Tool-Parkinson/README.md

 # BTP-AI-Tool-Parkinson

-Theres a DB change with the inclusion of one column 'weights' in patient
+This project is a part of our Final year bachelor's Thesis Project.

 ### Version of Sklearn: 0.22.2.post1